-Other than the net income generated in the three months ended March 31, 2020, we have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2020, we had an accumulated deficit of \$327.0 million and we expect to continue to incur net losses for the foreseeable future.
-We believe that our existing cash, cash equivalents and available-for-sale investments, of \$41.4 million as of June 30, 2020, will be sufficient to meet our anticipated cash requirements for a period of one year from the filing date of this Quarterly Report.
+We have incurred net losses in each year since our inception in 2005, including a condensed consolidated net loss of \$7.2 million for the three months ended March 31, 2021.
+As of March 31, 2021, we had an accumulated deficit of \$345.7 million.
+We believe that our existing cash, cash equivalents and available-for-sale investments of \$50.6 million as of March 31, 2021 will be sufficient to meet our anticipated cash requirements for a period of at least one year from the filing date of this Quarterly Report on Form 10-Q.

 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years at a minimum.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital to fund our operations.
-The amount and timing of our future funding requirements will depend on many factors, including, but not limited to, the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
+The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
-However, we may be unable to raise additional capital or enter into such arrangements when needed on favorable terms or at all.
-As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
-If the equity and credit markets continue to deteriorate, it may make any additional debt or equity financing more difficult, more costly and more dilutive.
-Our failure to raise capital or enter into applicable arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.
+However, we may be unable to raise additional capital or enter into such arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.